KenjiItao/family_system/README.md

-# Evolution of family systems
+# Evolution of Family Systems
 Source Code of K. Itao and K. Kaneko "Evolution of Family Systems and Resultant Socio-Economic Structures" in preparation)

 ## One-trait model